Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: This question is part of a series of questions that present the same scenario.
 Each question in the series contains a unique solution that might meet the stated goals.
 Some question sets might have more than one correct solution, while others might not have a correct solution.
 After you answer a question in this section, you will NOT be able to return to it.
 As a result, these questions will not appear in the review screen.
-Your company has an Azure subscription that contains the following unused resources:* 20 user accounts in Azure Active Directory (Azure AD) * Five groups in Azure AD * 10 public [P addresses * 10 network interfaces.
+Your company has an Azure subscription that contains the following unused resources:* 20 user accounts in Azure Active Directory (Azure AD) * Five groups in Azure AD * 10 public IP addresses * 10 network interfaces.
 You need to reduce the Azure costs for the company.
 Solution: You remove the unused groups.
 Does this meet the goal?

 - [ ] Yes.
 - [x] No.